crozone/SpectrePoC/README.md

 ## Contributing

 Feel free to add your results to the "Results" issue.
-Include your cache hit threshold, OS details, CPU details like vendor Id, family, model name, stepping, microcode, Mhz, and cache size.
-These can be found by running `uname -a` and `cat /proc/cpuinfo`.
+Include your cache hit threshold, OS details, CPU details like vendor Id, family, model name, stepping, microcode, MHz, and cache size.
+The OS can be found by running `uname -a`.
+CPU info can be found by running `cat /proc/cpuinfo` on Linux, and `sysctl -a | grep machdep.cpu` on OSX.

 ## Example output